Your sales pitch is a critical element of your entire sales process.

 The main trouble with a sales pitch is that prospects can easily see one coming, and your entire presentation will be lost on them.

 That’s why you have to take a different approach and make your introduction not about yourself but about them.
-This is a surefire way of capturing their attention and engaging them in a further conversation.
+This is a surefire way of capturing their attention and engaging them in a further conversation.Â

-One of the best ways of achieving this is by asking a couple of questions about their company.
 While it’s true that you should show them that you know a great deal about their company, it’s not exactly a good idea to have everything worked out for them – what’s your prospect’s role in the whole thing?

-By asking relevant and knowledgeable questions, you show that you’ve been researching, but still want to hear their opinion before you suggest the best solution for their problem.
+By asking relevant and knowledgeable questions, you show that you’ve been researching but still want to hear their opinion before you suggest the best solution for their problem.

-Have a Strong Unique Value Proposition
+Have a Strong, Unique Value Proposition

 A unique selling proposition or unique value proposition is a clear statement that highlights a key differentiator or a benefit of your offer and tells your prospects why they should pick you over your competitors.